RePack

 RePack is a packaging service which enables the return and reuse of delivery packaging for online retailers and their users.
-The service and packaging is designed by Original RePack Oy, a Finnish company focused on sustainable product and business model solutions.
+The service and packaging is designed by Original RePack Oy, a Finnish company focused on sustainable products and business model solutions.

-Business
+Overview

-On supported e-commerce sites the customer can select to use RePack as the online order's delivery packaging, the user will then receive the goods in RePack's recyclable packaging.
-This packaging can be returned to RePack by dropping it to a local letterbox and then can be reused, on average up to 20 times.
+On supported e-commerce sites, the customer can select to use RePack as the online order's delivery packaging.
+The customer will then receive the goods in RePack's recyclable packaging.
+This packaging can be returned to RePack by dropping it into a local letterbox.

 The return rate of RePack's products has reached 95%.
 RePack is used by over 200 online retailers in Europe and the US.